Inhomogeneous Floquet thermalization: Conclusions

-\paragraph*{Conclusions:}For the thermalization of a disordered interacting Floquet system, we analyze the dynamics of sub-system temperature $\bej$ {in the ergodic regime}.
-Generically, some blocks heat up faster than others, but all blocks eventually thermalize, leading to a broad distribution of thermalization times.
+For the thermalization of a disordered interacting Floquet system, we analyze the dynamics of sub-system temperature $\bej$ {in the ergodic regime}.
+Generically, some blocks heat up faster than others, but all blocks eventually thermalize, leading to a broad distribution of thermalization times \SB{as identified by the plateau formation in the distribution of decay times with increasing disorder strength}.
 Blocks with long thermalization times are not particularly \emph{rare} and may exhibit either long exponential decay time constants or even nonexponential decay.
-This distribution of time scales leads to a slower decay of the spatial and disordered average inverse temperature $\bej$, resulting in nonexponential heating over time in the ergodic phase, resembling the relaxation dynamics of classical glassy liquids.
+This distribution of time scales leads to a slower decay of the spatial and disorder averaged inverse temperature $\bej$, resulting in nonexponential heating over time in the ergodic phase, resembling the relaxation dynamics of classical glassy liquids.
 Exploring the connection between inhomogeneous thermalization dynamics and the avalanche mechanism or many-body resonances~\cite{deroeckPRB17, Thiery2017, GopalakrishnanPRB15, Garratt2021, GarrattPRB22, Morningstar2022, CrowleySciP22, LongPRL23, LeonardNatPhys23}, which predict stretched exponential decay of correlation functions, is an obvious avenue for further study.

-Identifying diagonal entropy $\Sd$ as an internal system time allows a collapse of the thermalization dynamics across all the disorder values in the ergodic phase, revealing a remarkable, albeit hidden, homogeneity.
+Identifying diagonal entropy $\Sd$ as an \SB{effective} internal system time allows a collapse of the thermalization dynamics across all the disorder values in the ergodic phase, revealing a remarkable, albeit hidden, homogeneity.
 The thermalization process involves shrinking off-diagonal matrix elements of the density matrix.
-In this sense, the approximation of time with diagonal entropy $\Sd$ measures the heating rate along with the Fock space delocalization.
+In this sense, the approximation of time with diagonal entropy $\Sd$ measures the heating rate along with the Fock space delocalization. \SB{In contrast, for a non-driven model that conserves both particle number and energy, achieving such data collapse requires a fitting parameter, which is demonstrated in App.~\ref{app:nond}.}

 The prediction of any dynamical exponent is challenging due to limits imposed by finite time and system sizes, as copiously noted in Hamiltonian models~\cite{Bera2017, Weiner19, PandaMBL19, ChandaPRB20, SierantLargeWc20, DoggenRevAnnPhy21, EversPRB23}, disordered Floquet models~\cite{TaliaPRB19, LongPRL23}, and even in clean models, where $L\gtrsim 22$ is often necessary to observe heating towards infinite temperature~\cite{RakcheevPRR22}.
 Indeed, there is substantial variation in stretched exponents with increasing system sizes, particularly evident in two-point correlators, and their fate even in the ergodic phase in the asymptotic limit~\cite{TaliaPRB19, Asmi23} is at this point unclear.
 We note that the data collapse we observe is largely independent of system size and thus appears less afflicted by finite-size effects.